aarong/feedme-spec/README.md

 3. If the hash check fails, then the server has violated the specification.
 The client should close the feed and may attempt to re-open it.

+## Violations of the Specification

+### Invalid Client-originating Messages

+If the server receives a client message that violates any part of the specification, then the server must respond with a `ViolationResponse` message.
+The server must respond in this manner if:

+- A client-originating message is not valid JSON

+- A client-originating message is structurally invalid

+- A client-originating message violates the message sequencing requirements

+If the client transmits an invalid message, it is recommended that the server also disconnect the client, as the state of the conversation has become ambiguous.

+If a client receives a `ViolationResponse` message from the server, it is recommended that the client disconnect from the server, as the state of the conversation has become ambiguous.
+The client may subsequently attempt to reconnect to the server.

+### Invalid Server-originating Messages

+If a client receives a message from the server that violates any part of the specification, it is recommended that the client disconnect from the server, as the state of the conversation has become ambiguous.
+The client should respond in this manner if:

+- A server-originating message is not valid JSON

+- A server-originating message is structurally invalid

+- A server-originating message violates the message sequencing requirements

+- An `ActionRevelation` message specifies a delta operation that is invalid in the context of the current feed data

+- An `ActionRevelation` message specifies a hash value that does not match the post-delta feed data

+The client may subsequently attempt to reconnect to the server.